Important Personal Tax Considerations in Portugal – a Snapshot

 Options for Relocating: Permanent Residence and Temporary Residence Permits

-Individuals wishing to move to Cyprus can apply for a Permanent Residence Permit which is useful as a means to ease travel to EU countries and organise business activities in Europe.
+Individuals wishing to move to Cyprus can apply for a Permanent Residence Permit.

 Alternatively, a temporary residence permit can be obtained by establishing a foreign investment company (FIC).
 Through this kind of international company, work permits can be obtained for relevant employees, and residence permits for them and family members.
 Another key advantage is, again, that after residing for seven years in Cyprus, within any ten-calendar year period, third country nationals can apply for Cyprus citizenship.